QuentinRa/blog.quentinra.dev/programming/web/javascript/node.js/index.md

 * [Runkit](https://runkit.com/home) <small>(online playground)</small>
 </div><div>

 You can download Node.js [here](https://nodejs.org/en/download/).
 On Windows, you will get an installer, so you can get started in seconds.
-To check that you installation was successful, use
+To check that your installation was successful, use

 ```powershell
 # see Node version